-English historian and author Carol Ann Lloyd illuminates an extraordinary trove—500 pieces of rare Elizabethan and Stuart jewelry found buried beneath one of London's
+English historian and author Carol Ann Lloyd illuminates the Cheapside Hoard—an extraordinary trove of 500 pieces of rare Elizabethan and Stuart jewelry found buried beneath one of London's busiest streets, where it had lain for 300 years.

 Presented by The Royal Oak Foundation.